kasyraf109-stack/ecommerce-customer-analysis/README.md

 This project analyzes the Online Retail Dataset using Python and Google Colab.
 The goal is to explore sales performance, customer purchasing behavior, and business trends through data cleaning, exploratory data analysis (EDA), and visualization.

-This project is part of my data science portfolio as I transition into a data-focused career.

 **Objectives**

 The analysis aims to answer several business questions: